 Despite these risks, most sports economists believe current NBA valuations remain conservative relative to long-term fundamentals.

-Consider that the $5.51 billion average NBA franchise value represents 13.5x average revenue.
+The $5.51 billion average NBA franchise value represents 13.5x average revenue.
 Apple trades at 9.6x revenue.
 Amazon trades at 3.8x revenue.
 Alphabet (Google) trades at 7.5x revenue.

 NBA teams trade at premiums to tech giants because they’re expected to grow revenue 8-10% annually for decades while those companies face 3-5% growth maturity.
-Sports franchises compound revenue growth through scarcity, international expansion, and media rights inflation unavailable to mature tech firms.

-The Inflation-Adjusted Reality
+The Inflation-Adjusted Reality:

 The Lakers sold for $10 billion in 2025.
-In 2000, that same purchasing power would be approximately $6 billion.
 Jerry Buss’s family bought the Lakers for $268 million in 1979.
 Adjusted for inflation, that’s equivalent to $1.15 billion today.

 So the Lakers went from $1.15 billion (inflation-adjusted 1979 price) to $10 billion today.
 That’s 8.7x growth in inflation-adjusted terms, or 4.7% compounded annual real returns beyond inflation.

 Stock markets historically return 7% annually above inflation.
 NBA franchises have returned 4.7% above inflation while providing prestige, tax advantages, and ego benefits.
-That’s excellent for a “trophy asset” traditionally viewed as lifestyle purchase rather than investment.

 NBA teams are worth $5+ billion each because billionaires recognize these franchises will be worth $8-12 billion in 2035.
 The math works at current prices assuming:

-• 7-10% annual revenue growth (conservative given media deal guarantees 7%)
+- 7-10% annual revenue growth (conservative given media deal guarantees 7%)

-• Stable 13-15x revenue multiples (consistent with recent transactions)
+- Stable 13-15x revenue multiples (consistent with recent transactions)

-• Expansion fees adding $400 million+ per team by 2028
+- Expansion fees adding $400 million+ per team by 2028

-• International growth contributing $50-100 million annually by 2030
+- International growth contributing $50-100 million annually by 2030

 Mark Walter’s $10 billion Lakers purchase looks insane today.
 It will look prescient in 2035 when the team is worth $15+ billion and Walter has collected $1+ billion in distributions while owning basketball royalty.